komal-30/HealthCare-ChatBot/README.md

 An Intent limits the bot to the scope of the user input.
 Entities enable it to extract specific pieces of information from your users.
 -Actions & Parameters: These too, are Dialogflow mechanisms.
 They serve as a method to identify/annotate the keywords/values in the training phrases by connecting them with Entities

-There are nine folders uploaded in the repository which have the following details:
+There are various files uploaded in the repository which have the following details:
-- Entities : List and details of all the entities used for the chatbot
+- Entities : List and details of all the entities used for the chatbot Entity files are as follows:
+ * AppointmentType.json
+ * sys.geo-country.json
+ * sys.geo-country_entries_en.json
 - Intents : Details of all the intents used for the chatbot
 - agent.json : Details of the agent
 - package.json : Details of the packages used for the development of the bot